1822 map showing Frith Manor Farm and Whetstone many years ago. (Courtesy Terry and Betty Levy)

 1960 Norman Robarts with Bert Scott driving 'Letitia', stabled at Frith Manor Farm, at the White City.
 (Express News Autumn)

-1970 'Ashfield Sensation' about to retire to Frith Manor Farm, after ten years of success with Norman Robarts, Bert Scott and Walter Fawkes.
+1970 'Ashfield Sensation' (known as 'Babs') about to retire to Frith Manor Farm, after ten years of success with Norman Robarts, Bert Scott and Walter Fawkes.
 (Express News Autumn)

 1976 Tithe Farm, Frith Manor Farm and Cricklewood Dairy History (EDT)